Solana accounts

 Bumps are deterministic values used to find program-derived addresses (PDAs) without requiring a private key.
 They ensure that a PDA is valid (i.e., does not collide with an actual keypair) while allowing the same address to be derived consistently.

-In practice, you can think of your seeds + bump
+In practice, you can think of your seeds + bump as Solana's version of a hash dictionary:

 [b"token", authority.key().as_bytes()]

-and the authority of the transaction to create a unique pairing.
+In this seed we are using a string token and the authority of the transaction to create a unique pairing.
 This could get us the token address for this particular authority if we initialized an account with that seed.

 By knowing the seed and the bump you can deterministically recreate the address without having to store the address anywhere.
 We can find any users account by reusing the same seed.